 Cancer involving the lumbar spine (low back) is rare.
 However, in people who have a prior history of cancer, for example, in the breast or prostate, or who have weight loss or loss of appetite along with back pain cancer needs to be considered.

 Night pain can be a clue to cancer in the spine.
 A benign tumor called osteoid osteoma, which most often affects young people, causes pain that tends to respond well to aspirin.
-Multiple myeloma is a malignancy that occurs when the plasma cells in the bone marrow begin reproducing uncontrollably.
+Multiple myeloma is a malignancy that occurs when the plasma cells in the bone marrow begin spreading uncontrollably.
 It is most common in older people, and can cause pain in many parts of the spine.
 When tumor or infection are suspected, blood tests may be ordered, including a CBC (complete blood count especially to detect anemia), sedimentation rate (an elevated sedimentation rate indicates inflammation, tumor or infection), and protein electrophoresis (which is a screening test for myeloma).

 Pain in the area of the lumbar spine may be due to important problems that are actually unrelated to the back.
 Referred pain occurs when a problem in one place in the body causes pain in another place.
 The pain travels down a nerve.
 For example, a pinched nerve in the neck may cause pain that is felt in the arm or hand.
-Actual sources of referred pain could include abdominal aneurysm (enlarged artery in the belly), tubal pregnancy, kidney stones, pancreatitis, and colon cancer.
+Sources of referred pain may include abdominal aneurysm (enlarged artery in the belly), tubal pregnancy, kidney stones, pancreatitis, and colon cancer.
 Clues to these maladies include pain that waxes and wanes over a short period, with frequent peaks of intense pain, weight loss, abnormalities found during abdominal exam, and trace amounts of blood in the urine.

 When back pain continues for more than 3 months, it is considered chronic.
 It often progresses and can have a major impact on one’s ability to function.
-For some patients, physical therapy with local heat or ice application (10-15 minutes on and 10 minutes off), combined with a home exercise program and education in lifting and other movement techniques can make a major difference.
+For some patients, physical therapy with local heat or ice application (10-15 minutes on and 10 minutes off), combined with a home exercise program and education in proper positions for lifting and other movement techniques can make a major difference.
 Patients must learn to tolerate a certain degree of pain, or they may allow themselves to become more disabled than necessary.
 Patients at the Hospital for Special Surgery have had success with “graded exercise” to work through the pain, gradually increasing the exercise quota at each session so they can learn to tolerate more exercise in spite of the pain, and get back to work and activities.
 More details are provided in the article The Goals of Physical Therapy for Low Back Pain.

 There is concern within the medical community that high-tech imaging methods, such as CT scan and MRI, are overused for acute low back pain.
-Often, these sensitive imaging techniques reveal abnormalities in the lumbar spine that are not the cause of the patient’s pain.
+Often, these sensitive imaging techniques reveal asymptomatic abnormalities in the lumbar spine that are not the cause of the patient’s pain.
 In one study, volunteers with no history of back pain were given MRIs and 90% of those over age 60 had degenerative disc disease.
 MRIs that show abnormalities in the lumbar region that cause no symptoms for the patient are not helpful.

 The presence of red flags for infection, fracture, or more serious disease will likely require an MRI or CT scan.
 Also, if symptoms last longer than a month and surgery is being considered, imaging is necessary.
 When a patient has had prior back surgery, imaging beyond x-ray is reasonable.